m-a-s-h-e-d/m-a-s-h-e-d/README.md

   - 🤔 &nbsp; Exploring different ways to utilize my knowledge to create unique things.
   - 🎓 &nbsp; Studying Computer Science at British Columbia Institute of Technology.
-  - 💼 &nbsp; I’m currently working on Unity projects.
+  - 💼 &nbsp; I’m currently working on Discord bots and Unity games.
-  - 🌱 &nbsp; Learning more about Unity and Game Development.
+  - 🌱 &nbsp; Learning more about Design Patterns and Game Development.
   - ✍️ &nbsp; Discovering digital art and media as hobbies.
 </div>
 </div>